Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

 - source (string): “camera”, “layer”, “context”, “_” - if a context is not provided, choose one of the highest types of abstractions.
 Each camera contains its attributes and a bitmap (screen/window), while each layer contains its attributes and objects;
-- [optional] contextIDs (vector*string*) - context ids will be used when source is equal to “context” or “_”.
+- [context_list] (string vector) - context ids will be used when source is equal to “context” or “_”.
 Each context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”.
 Type of the context affects other parameters;
-- [optional] cameraID (string) - if source is equal to “camera” or provided context is of a camera type, only the camera with this id can be aggregated;
+- [camera_id] (string) - if source is equal to “camera” or provided context is of a camera type, only the camera with this id can be aggregated;
-- [optional] layerID (string) - if source is equal to “layer” or provided context is of a layer type, only the layer with this id can be aggregated;
+- [layer_id] (string) - if source is equal to “layer” or provided context is of a layer type, only the layer with this id can be aggregated;
-- [optional] objectID (string) - if source is equal to “layer” or provided context is of a layer or object type, only the object with this id can be aggregated;
+- [object_id] (string) - if source is equal to “layer” or provided context is of a layer or object type, only the object with this id can be aggregated;
-- [optional] moduleType (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
+- [module_type] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
-- [optional] moduleID (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
+- [module_id] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
-- [optional] attribute (string) - if provided, aggregate this this attribute from selected entities;
+- [attribute] (string) - if provided, aggregate this this attribute from selected entities;
-- [optional] newContextID (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

-## let *contextID* *newContextID*
+## let

+**Syntax**

+let *context* *output*

 **Description**